 The Towpath crosses into Stark County just south of the village of Clinton.
 It passes through the cities of Canal Fulton and Massillon, both of which have many food and drink options available, including ice cream at the Cherry Street Creamery right on the trail.
 Just before downtown Massillon, the trail runs along the top of a raised dyke that separates State Route 21 from the Tuscarawas River.
 There is a brief but well-marked on-street section through downtown Massillon.
 There are some brief pavement sections south of Massillon, but this area also contains some of the roughest parts of the trail, with some brief parts of gravel and hard-packed dirt.

 The Towpath Trail leaves Stark County and enters Tuscarawas County between the villages of Navarre and Bolivar.
-The dedicated trail ends a couple of miles outside of Bolivar.
-You can turn left onto State Route 212 and follow it into Bolivar.
-Stay on Route 212 for hotels, camping, and restaurants, or follow the signs to Fort Laurens State Memorial, and then pick up the trail again from the back of the parking lot.
+The dedicated trail ends on State Route 212 outside of Bolivar.
+Turn left onto State Route 212 and follow it for less than one-quarter mile.
+Look for a trail entrance on your left just after the railroad underpass.
+Follow the paved trail into Bolivar, then follow the signs as the route takes you through the main downtown business district.
+Continue to follow the signs to Fort Laurens State Memorial, and then pick up the trail again from the back of the parking lot.
 The trail follows a bridge over Interstate 77, and then a few miles of fairly rough dirt doubletrack before it dead-ends again at State Route 800.
 Turn left on Route 800, then take the next right over the restored steel truss Zoarville Station Bridge, then turn right onto the Zoar Valley Trail.
 This trail ends about 4 miles later at State Route 416 outside of Dover and New Philadelphia.